Zambian Agents Appeal

 We rely on our solar Agents to bring lights to these families in the most remote areas of Zambia.
 They navigate muddy roads and hike dozens of kilometres of treacherous terrain in the rainy season to reach their customers.

 As determined as they are, the long distances and unreliable roads are a constant struggle – our Agents deserve much more support than we can currently provide.
-That’s why, this spring, we’re asking you to support our Agents in Zambia.
+That’s why, for our 2023 Spring Appeal, we asked you to support our Agents in Zambia.

-Your support can help provide more tools, training and support to expand their customer base and reach more people that want solar lights.
-Watch the video below to hear one of our Agents, Simon, explain why solar lights are so desirable.
+We were amazed by your support, which will help provide more tools, training and support to expand their customer base and reach more people that want solar lights.
+In the video below one of our Agents, Simon, explains why solar lights are so important.

-Despite the demand, Simon and other Agents cannot reach many potential customers in the most far-flung areas of the country.
+Despite the demand, Simon and other Agents struggle to reach many potential customers in the most far-flung areas of the country.
 That’s because Zambia is a vast country – more than three times the size of the UK.

 Penny sits with his family around the fire.

-Solar entrepreneur Penny gathers round his solar light with his family.
+Solar entrepreneur Penny gathers around his solar light with his family.

 Simon Muchinga smiles at the camera